Nowshin17/SingleWebsiteOfPlaces/README.md

+# Single Page app using React js and Tailwind CSS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).